stud131/docs-monaca/content/products_guide/migration/phonegap_migration.en.md

 [Sign in with PhoneGap ID]

-### Importing PhoneGap project into Monaca Cloud IDE
+### Step 1: Importing PhoneGap project into Monaca Cloud IDE

 1. Zip your PhoneGap project.